Benefits of Learning Chinese

 In Business

-• Knowing Chinese will give you an extra edge in a global economy.
-International corporations that are doing business in the Chinese speaking regions prefer to hire people who can speak Chinese and understand their culture.
+Knowing Chinese can give you a significant advantage in today’s global economy.
+Many international corporations operating in Chinese-speaking regions prefer to hire individuals who can speak Chinese and understand the local culture.

 In Government and World Organizations